tutsplus/developing-a-woocommerce-theme/README.md

 Learn how to create a custom theme for a WooCommerce store, making use of the WooCommerce API to ensure that the screens on your store fit with your overall theme and your store’s brand.

-These source files comprise a theme developed for the [published url](Tuts+ course), which includes functions (in the functions.php file) that hook into hooks provided by the WooCommerce API.
+These source files comprise a theme developed for the [Tuts+ course][published url], which includes functions (in the functions.php file) that hook into hooks provided by the WooCommerce API.
 It also contains a template file in the `/woocommerce/loop` folder that overrides a template file provided by WooCommerce.
 See Part 5 of the course for a detailed description of how the theme is structured.

 ## Files

 The theme includes the following template files:
-    archive.php
+* archive.php
-    index.php
+* index.php
-    page.php - for static pages
+* page.php - for static pages
-    page-full-width.php
+* page-full-width.php
-    archive.php - for archive pages
+* archive.php - for archive pages
-    header.php
+* header.php
-    sidebar.php
+* sidebar.php
-    footer.php
+* footer.php
-    loop.php
+* loop.php
-    loop-single.php
+* loop-single.php
-    loop-page.php
+* loop-page.php
-    functions.php
+* functions.php

 ## Features